 Article clippings, old photos, and letters are all on view.
 Visitors can read countless stories of how “colored” firefighters were forced to sleep on isolated cots near the bathroom, away from white firefighters.
 Treated as second-class citizens, they were forced to scrub toilets, eat alone in silence, and were told to stand four human spaces away from their white colleagues during line-ups and inspections.

-Most of the stories are compiled by the museum’s historian, Arnett Hartsfield, who served in the LAFD between 1940-1961.
+Most of the stories were compiled by the museum’s historian, Arnett Hartsfield, who served in the LAFD between 1940-1961.
 Hartsfield was never promoted during his twenty years of working at the fire department, which earned him his nickname as the “Eternal Rookie.”